secrierlab/EMT/README.md

 - **CRISPR_validation_CNV.R:** Get the Ceres Scores of the biomarkers associated with copy number alterations and plot heatmaps
 - **validation_Schaller_MUT.R:** This script check if putative biomarkers of EMT with mutations are targets of TFs important for EMT
 - **validation_Schaller_CNV.R:** This script check if putative biomarkers of EMT associated with CNV are targets of TFs important for EMT

-## Template adjustment based on cancer type

-We recommend that the single cell template should be adjusted based on the cancer type that is being studied.
-For instance, if you are studying breast cancer, you should use only the MCF10 and MCF7 single cell datasets as reference for EMT profiles.
-Conversely, if you are studying lung cancer, you should use only the A549 single cell datasets are reference.
-Additional single cell datasets that may be available to the user where a timeline of EMT transformation has been measured should be added to these existing reference datasets, or employed as a separate template if the user believes they more faithfully recapitulate the desired phenotypes.
-To adjust the templates, you just need to add these datasets when performing the analysis described in **projection_EMT_trajectory_MCF10A_to_TCGA.R** in the **ReconstructionEMTbulk** folder (here showcased for the MCF10 cell line, which can be replaced or supplemented accordingly).

 # How to cite